 Here are some of my favorite places to grab a gluten-free meal while vacationing at Disney by park:

 Animal Kingdom and Animal Kingdom Lodge

-Yak and Yeti Restaurant is a table-service option serving Pan-Asian cuisine in a Nepalese-style restaurant with gluten-free options.
+is a table-service option serving Pan-Asian cuisine in a Nepalese-style restaurant with gluten-free options.
 The chef will visit the table to go over the many gluten-free options.
 The portion sizes are huge with the seafood curry and the lettuce cups serving as menu highlights.

 Visit Sanaa in the Animal Kingdom Villas – Kidani Village, which is part of Animal Kingdom Lodge, for an African cooking with Indian flavors fine dining experience.
 The separate gluten-free menu (gluten and dairy free options, too) is extensive and includes gluten-free naan, inventive salads, curry, lamb, dessert, and much more.
 Again, the portion sizes are generous and the tender flavorful lamb shank and naan bread service with dipping sauces are ‘must order’ dishes.
 This restaurant also offers guests the pleasure of watching the exotic animals roam the Sunset Savanna while dining.
 Reservations are highly recommended.

 Rainforest Café invites guests to enjoy American cuisine in the middle of a rain forest complete with animated animals.
 There isn’t a separate gluten-free menu, so the chef will indicate which dishes are safe.
 Order a burger or sandwich on a gluten-free bun, salads, or an entree and make sure to save room for dessert.